go-while/nntp-mongodb-storage/README.md

 } // end type MongoDelRequest struct
 ```

-## Explanation of the fields in the Mongo[Get|Del]Request struct:

 - `[]*Msgidhash`: A slice of pointers to string, representing a list of MessageIDHashes for which articles are requested.
 Each MessageIDHash uniquely identifies an article in the MongoDB collection.
 This field allows the `mongoWorker_Reader` to know which articles to retrieve from the database.

-- `STAT` (bool): STAT is used to control the behavior of the read request.
-If `STAT` is set to `true`, it indicates that the request is for checking if the articles with the given MessageIDHashes exist in the MongoDB collection without actually retrieving their content.
-The CheckIfArticleExistsByMessageIDHash function will be called instead of retrieving the full articles.

-- `RetChan`: A channel used to receive the fetched articles as `[]*MongoArticle`.
-The fetched articles will be sent through this channel upon successful retrieval from the MongoDB collection.

 - `[]*MongoArticle`: This is a slice of pointers to `MongoArticle` objects.
 It can hold multiple pointers to `MongoArticle` objects, allowing for the representation of multiple articles that are fetched from the database.

-- `*MongoArticle`: This is a pointer to a `MongoArticle` object.
-Instead of holding the actual MongoArticle value, it holds the memory address where the MongoArticle is stored.
-Using pointers allows for efficient memory usage when dealing with large datasets, as only the memory addresses are passed around, rather than duplicating the entire data.

 # MongoArticle Struct